 The Liver Misconception

-Actually the liver is extremely healthy for dogs.
-It has lots of vitamin A, vitamin B12, iron, folic acid and digestive enzymes.
+Actually the liver is extremely healthy for dogs with lots of vitamin A, vitamin B12, iron, folic acid and digestive enzymes.

 Organs Better than Meat

-You can feed your dog internal organs.
-Chicken and cattle parts are most popular.
-Guts are very natural and healthy for hounds to be eating.
-The nutrition is unmatched and you will also save money by incorporating more fresh animal entrails into your dog’s diet.
+You will also save money by incorporating more fresh animal entrails into your dog’s diet.